Develop your career

 A CV to match your experience and meet academic requirements

-This workshop is for doctoral and post-doctoral researchers considering an academic career.
+This workshop is for doctoral and early-career postdoctoral researchers who are considering applying for a postdoctoral position.
 Based on discussions and individual and group work, we will cover the fundamental elements of an academic CV.
 The second session is dedicated to CV peer review, giving participants the opportunity, with the support of the trainers’ expertise, to get feedback on their CVs while also contributing to the improvement of those of their peers.

-Nota bene: this workshop is focused on the "classic" academic CV, sent when applying for most academic, post-doctoral or professorial positions.
-It does not deal with the more recently introduced narrative CV style, for which specific workshops are offered by other services and units, in particular by the Research support.
+Nota bene: This workshop is focused on the "classic" academic CV, sent when applying for (most) academic posts at the postdoctoral level.
+It does not address the more recently introduced narrative CV style, for which specific workshops are offered by other services and units, in particular by the Research support.

 By the end of this workshop, participants will have: